 We lingered over coffee in the morning, stopped whenever we felt moved to do so, got off our bikes and explored villages on foot, looked for birds and bemoaned the fact we hadn’t packed our bathing suit – especially for a dip in the lake on a warm fall day in Mont Tremblant.

-Here’s an in-depth look at our four days of biking on Le P’tit Train du Nord.
+An in-depth look at 4 days of biking on Le P’tit Train du Nord

 I was immediately impressed with the organization that goes into moving several vans full of people along with their bikes and luggage.
 While wandering from the parking lot at Place de la Gare in Saint-Jérôme to the caboose – home to the transportation company, Autobus Le P’tit train du Nord, where John and I were to check in, we were told by several helpful employees about how to get tags for our bags that would show where we were staying for the next three nights.